arnavgautam/TreeHacks2015/HOLs/HOL-DeployingActiveDirectoryPS/HOL.md

 In this hands-on lab, you will learn how to:

 - Provision a data disk to a Virtual Machine
-- Deploy a Domain Controller in Windows Azure
+- Deploy a Domain Controller in Microsoft Azure

 <a name="Prerequisites" />
 ### Prerequisites ###